delving/x3ml/docs/x3ml-language.md

 	    [generate the value]
 	</entity>

-Entity blocks with their variables set will only generate the associated values once, and then re-use it whenever the variable name (in this caes *p1*) is used again.
+Entity blocks with their variables set will only generate the associated values once, and then re-use it whenever the variable name (in this caes *p1*) is used again, in the scope of the whole X3ML file.

 ### Conditions